Joyce to Giorgio and Helen Joyce, 1 June 1934. Letters III p.306

 Adolf Hoffmeister, 'Portrait of Joyce', in Portraits of the Artist in Exile (ed Willard Potts), pp 126-32

 Granta have published a wonderful extended new translation of the Hoffmeister interview, which you can read here.
+It includes this description of ALP and HCE:

 My favourite description is this 1937 one from Jan Parandowski, which I've quoted before: